Skip to main content

 This section is non-normative

-For all participants of the Use Case "Quality" it is necessary to provide and consume the data in accordance to the standardized semantic data models in section 3 Aspect Models to ensure the defined interoperability requirement "free of choice application" to be able to use the established inhouse tool set for analysis.
+For all participants of the Use Case "Quality" it is necessary to provide and consume the data in accordance to the standardized semantic data models in section 3 Aspect Models to ensure the defined interoperability requirement "free of choice application" to be able to use the established in-house tool set for analysis.

-Catena-X use case "Quality" data flow: Data is exported from existing backend systems and mapped to Catena-X aspect models - see list of relevant Catena-X aspect models for use case "Quality" in section 3 Aspect Models The so generated files are transferred between different Catena-X participants using a connector conformant to [CX-0018].
+Catena-X use case "Quality" data flow: Data is exported from existing back-end systems and mapped to Catena-X aspect models - see list of relevant Catena-X aspect models for use case "Quality" in section 3 Aspect Models The so generated files are transferred between different Catena-X participants using a connector conformant to [CX-0018].

 1.3 CONFORMANCE AND PROOF OF CONFORMITY